 Day 4: Explore Sedona

-During the fourth day of your road trip in Arizona, you will spend time hanging out in Sedona and hiking!
+During the fourth day of your Arizona itinerary, you will spend time hanging out in Sedona and hiking!
 You can drive your car down one of the many roads in Sedona and receive breathtaking views at every turn!
 We highly recommend driving to see the Church of the Holy Cross which is built into the red rocks and overlooks Sedona.
 It is stunning and an easy drive from downtown!

 If you are a little more adventurous, we suggest hiking to Devil’s Bridge.
 The hike is actually a very easy four miles round trip.
 The only hard part is about the last 1/4 of a mile where you have to climb up one of the red rocks for the final view of Devil’s Bridge.
 The hike is considered “moderate,” although it should really be marked as easy for 80% and intermediate for 20%.
 The view is well worth the effort!
-You can adventure as little or as much as you want during this part of your Arizona road trip itinearay.
+We recommend these top 5 best hikes in Sedona if you are looking to add a little outdoor activity to your Arizona trip itinerary.
+You can adventure as little or as much as you want during this part of your Arizona road trip.

 Day 5: Sedona To Las Vegas

 The good part about this section of your Arizona road trip itinerary is you are now able to stop at any spots you missed along the way!
 If you saw something crazy cool that you passed up in a hurry, now is the time to leisurely make your way back to Las Vegas to drop off your rental and catch your flight.
 If you plan to road trip Arizona, spend some time seeking out your favorite spots along the way so you can see them on your drive back to Las Vegas.